Heidi Ewing: Biography

 Ewing is a native of the Detroit area.
-She was introduced to film by her father who encouraged her and her siblings to watch Fellini films at a young age.
-But it was her exposure to Alfred Hitchcock's "Vertigo" at the age of ten that had the greatest impact.
+She was introduced to film by her father, who encouraged her and her siblings to watch Fellini films at a young age.
+But her exposure to Alfred Hitchcock's "Vertigo" at the age of ten had the greatest impact.
 "It blew my mind into thousands of pieces, and I couldn't stop going back to see it over and over again," she says.
 "I didn't know something could be so potent."

-Ewing graduated of Mercy High School and then attended and graduated from the Georgetown University.
+Ewing graduated from Mercy High School and attended and graduated from Georgetown University.

-In 2001 she and Rachel Grady founded Loki Films in New York.
+In 2001, she and Rachel Grady founded Loki Films in New York.